Natalie Kruse Daniels, Ph.D.

 Land and Water Remediation

 Kruse Daniels has worked passionately on stream reclamation since the tender age of 10.
 She started attending University classes at age 11 and earned a civil engineering degree by her late teens.
-After obtaining a doctorate in hydrogeochemical engineering in England, Kruse Daniels returned to her alma mater, stepping into the role of her former mentor with the Environmental Studies program at the Voinovich School of Leadership and Public Affairs.
+After obtaining a doctorate in hydrogeochemical engineering in England, Kruse Daniels returned to her alma mater, stepping into the role of her former mentor with the Environmental Studies program at the Voinovich School of Leadership and Public Service.

 Kruse Daniels’ expertise is stream chemistry, post-mining and post-industrial land and water remediation, and oil and gas pollution.